Trivia/Time Machine Mugstalga

 that music is not only the notes you play, but also the ones you have the ear not to".

 The Duke was scheduled to return to Cleveland on February 9th of the Upcomming year and Mark was determined to have some serious improvements to his playing ready for Ellington to critique upon his return.
-Sadly, the February 9th concert was canceled because of Duke's illness which led to his death on May 24, 1974. " I would never be able to thank him enough for pointing me in the right direction and for the inspiration he has given me over the years" Leach says. .
+Sadly, the February 9th concert was canceled because of Duke's illness which led to his death on May 24. " I I would never be able to thank him enough for pointing me in the right direction and for the inspiration he has given me over the years" Leach says. .

-____________ In the mid 70's ,Mark was one of many R&B based artists implementing sensual vocal harmonies, live horns, latin stylings, funky percussive organ rythyms, and going for a full dress stage show.
+____________ Durring his late teens and early twenties, Mark was one of many R&B based artists implementing sensual vocal harmonies, live horns, latin stylings, funky percussive organ rythyms, and going for a full dress stage show.
 Broadening your horizon was then the order of the day and on the northcoast, Muggie and the Techniques were taking full advanvantage of the moment.
 Doing warm ups for groups including The Ojays, Larry Graham, The Moments, The Barkays and performing with Ohio gospel and latin groups Muggie was coming into his own.
 Now co/band leader and partner with the Fab.
-Techs' founder,Bassist GEORGE MOYE, they down-sized and relocated in Tampa, Florida.
+Techs' founder,Bassist GEORGE MOYE (now bassist with the Bernard Allison Group with Muggie), they down-sized and relocated in Tampa, Florida.
 It was their time to take advantage of the upsurging live music craze there (due, at least in part to the rise of Florida's favorite son K.C. and the SUNSHINE BAND.__________

-In 1977,Muggie, George,and vocalist VITO TRANKITA, invested all of the groups' profits and personal savings into a "too good to be true" real estate venture on Tampa's Alfia river.
+At 20, Muggie, George,and vocalist VITO TRANKITA, invested all of the groups' profits and personal savings into a "too good to be true" real estate venture on Tampa's Alfia river.
 Within several months they were faced with the fact that they had been conned out of everything but their car and instruments.
 The seller didn't even own the property and of course was no where to be found when all hit the fan!!
 On a forty dollar loan the group headed back to Ohio and within a matter of days disbanded the Techniques.
 Muggie, probably to mask his fury over the turn of events, began to go at his music with a vengeance all his own._______________

 "Yeah I guess I was pretty angry at the time" says Muggie.
 "I knew I had something different in my music and I was determined to put it to work.
 I started takin' every keyboard gig I could find and sometimes I'd be with six or seven groups at a time, doin' ten or twelve shows some weeks.
 In a way I suppose the anger was a good thing because it made me start really hittin' and roughhousing the organ.
 The rougher I got, the more it got over with the crowds.
 Plus it was giving me just the sound I'd been lookin for all along."
 It also gave him quite a few repair bills for broken keys!__________